-Doug Bielmeier creates commercial and experimental music tailored for boutique audiences and media.
+Doug Bielmeier (Boston) creates, engineers and produces commercial and experimental music tailored for boutique audiences and media.

 His 2021 music release Ambient Works on Albany Records charted #1 on the North American College and Community Radio Chart (NACC) on the Chill Genre from 8/21-9/21.
 His discography includes PLAGUE TAPE 2021 (Boston Hassle, 2021) Ambient Works (Albany Records, 2021), Monophonic (SEAMUS, 2020), Beast of Bodmin Moor (Self Released, 2019) featuring American composer and musician Michael Drews (aka Hauntron) and clarinetist and composer Eric Salazar, Mind & Machine: Organic & Electronic Works, Vol. 1 Ravello Records, 2018) and Betty and the Sensory World (Ravello Records, 2017), His music has been internationally performed and in New York City by the Unheardof Ensemble and the Hypercube Ensemble.
 His music has been broadcast on WMBR (MIT, Cambridge), KALX (Berkley, CA), WUTL (New Orleans, LA), WORT 89.9FM (Madison, Wisconsin) and heard by over 100K listeners on Drone Zone (Somafm).